mounark/IDORLesson/README.md

 6. Open up Google Chrome (preferred) or another browser.
 7. Type http://localhost:5000/
 8. From there it will be obvious what you need to do next.

 NOTE: While I am sure you can run python 2 instead of 3, I am running the newest version of Flask.
 You may run into issues because of this.
-Also using a different webbrowser than Chrome may cause issues as Chrome is the browser I tested this application most exstensively on.
+Also using a different web browser than Chrome may cause issues as Chrome is the browser I tested this application most exstensively on.
 # Run IDORFix If Needed
 IDORFix follows the same steps to run.
 It is important to not run both IDORFix and IDORissue at the same time.